rydmike/rydmike.github.io/blog_vikings_2022_talk.md

 <img src="https://rydmike.com/assets/tech_problems.jpeg?raw=true" alt="tech-problems" width="600"/>

 Now we are very late to start the conference.
 My main concern before was already, will I be able to do it in my 40-minute time slot?
 We started so late, can I still use 40 minutes?
-Ok apparently I can, cool.
+Ok, apparently I can, cool.

 The tech issues appear to be sorted out, and Majid is opening the conference now.
-He says something about that everything was working last night, and today a world of problems.
+He says something about that everything was working last night, and today, a world of problems.
 I'm barely listening, so excited that this is finally happening.
 Now he is back on track and welcoming all to the conference.
 [Tim Sneath](https://twitter.com/timsneath) is on the stage now too.
 He sounds happy and excited as always, back to Majid, he is thanking all the sponsors.

 [<img src="https://rydmike.com/assets/majid-opens-conference.jpg?raw=true" alt="talk" width="600"/>](https://youtu.be/gn1F7GClECY?t=117)